Jan9103/nups2/crates/nups2/README.md

 ------------ | -----------
-`json`       | Add `--json` to the cli and `to_json()` to the library `use_comfy_table` | Make use of the `comfy_table` library to make the CLI output look good
+`json`       | Add `--json` to the cli and `to_json()` to the library `use_comfy_table` | Make use of the `comfy_table` library to make the CLI output look good `fast`       | Add some extra multithreading at the cost of longer compile-times, binary-size, etc

 ### File format related